EigenGame Unloaded: When playing games is better than optimizing: Discussion

 Figure~\ref{fig:alg_design} summarizes the relationships advising the designs of the various EigenGame algorithms.
 Starting from the \oeg{} utility, its update is arrived at by simply following the standard gradient ascent paradigm.
 In noticing that stochastic estimates of the gradient are biased, we arrive at the \seg{} update by considering how to remove this bias in a principled manner.

 Sacrificing the exact steepest decent direction for a direction that allows unbiased estimates is a tradeoff that in this case has benefits.
-Also, while $\tilde{\nabla}^{\mu}_i$ is not a gradient (except with exact parents), the new penalties have properties (above) that make them intuitively more desirable than the originals; they are adaptive to the state of the system.
+Also, while $\tilde{\nabla}^{\mu}_i$ is not a gradient (except with exact parents), the new penalties have properties (above) that make them intuitively more desirable than the originals; they are adaptive to the state of the system (discussed further in section~\ref{acc}).

-From this new update we can derive a pseudo-utility using the stop gradient operator which has the desired theoretical properties.
-However, it is unlikely that this utility would be developed independently of these steps to solve the problem at hand (see Appendix~\ref{eggha_grad} for more details).
+We derive pseudo-utilities with desired theoretical properties by \emph{integrating} the new updates with help from the stop gradient operator.
+However, it is unlikely that this utility would be developed independently of these steps to solve the problem at hand (see Appendix~\ref{alg_design} for more details).
 This suggests an alternative approach to algorithm design complementary to the optimization perspective: directly designing updates themselves which converge to the desired solution, reminiscent of previous paradigms that drove neuro-inspired learning rules.

-\subsection{Bridging Hebbian and Optimization Approaches}
+\subsection{Bridging Hebbian and optimization approaches}

-The Generalized Hebbian Algorithm (GHA)~\cite{sanger1989optimal,gang2019fast,chen2019constrained} update direction for $\hat{v}_i$ with inexact parents $\hat{v}_j$ is similar to \seg{}:
+The Generalized Hebbian Algorithm (GHA)~\citep{sanger1989optimal,gang2019fast,chen2019constrained} update direction for $\hat{v}_i$ with inexact parents $\hat{v}_j$ is similar to \seg{}:

-$\Sigma$ appears linearly in this update so GHA parallelizes as well.
+$\cov{}$ appears linearly in this update so GHA can also be parallelized.
 In contrast to \seg{}, GHA additionally penalizes the alignment of $\hat{v}_i$ to itself and removes the unit norm constraint on $\hat{v}_i$ (not shown).
 Without any constraints, GHA overflows in experiments.
 We take the approach of~\citet{gemp2021eigengame} and constrain $\hat{v}_i$ to the unit-ball ($||\hat{v}_i|| \le 1$) rather than the unit-sphere ($||\hat{v}_i||=1$).

-The connection between GHA and \seg{} is interesting because GHA is a Hebbian learning algorithm inspired by neuroscience whereas \seg{} is inspired by game theory.
+The connection between GHA and \seg{} is interesting because unlike \seg{}, GHA is a Hebbian learning algorithm inspired by neuroscience and its update rule is not motivated from the perspective of maximizing of a utility function.
 Game formulations of classical machine learning problems may provide a bridge between statistical and biologically inspired viewpoints.